vpenando/vpenando.github.io/articles/en/pattern_matching.md

   | Just of 'a
   ;;
 ```
-As the standard type `option`, `maybe` is a generic type that can take two different values: `Nothing` that means "no value" and `Just x` taking a value `x` of type `'a`.
+As the standard type `option`, `maybe` is a generic type that can take two different values: `Nothing`, that means "no value", and `Just x` taking a value `x` of type `'a`.
 It can be deconstructed thanks to pattern matching:
 ```ml
 (* Expects a "string maybe" *)
 let printIfExists = function